paulehoffman/dns-delegation/charter.md

 Further complicating matters is the inability of a registrant to signal that the operation of a delegation point is being outsourced to a different operator, leaving a challenge when operators need to update parental information that is only in the control of the child.
 A significant issue in today's deployed DNS that derives from these issues is data often being out of synchronization between parents and children.
 Said another way, children often have more up-to-date information about the nameservers and DNSSEC keying information than their parents due to slowness, or complete lack, of automated child-to-parent updates.

-The Internet's dependence on the DNS as a critical starting point for most communication has resulted in the development of a complex ecosystem that consists of many different parties, business relationships, and software packages.
-Software deployments exist in environments that range from small CPE devices and software packages to entire clusters of world-wide distributed server platforms.

 # Objective and Scope

 To address these challenges, the working group will first develop the requirements for adding a new signaling mechanism that allows parents to return DNS delegation information to resolvers.